 The Book of Acts . . .
-Bible Study Summary with Videos and Questions
+Questions / Introduction

 Before delving into the text of the book of Acts, let's answer a few preliminary questions to help familiarize yourself with the author and what Luke had written.